Open to the Public

 Just as significant, the Duck River is the sole water source for 250,000 people in Middle Tennessee.
 It's the water source, for instance, for GM's Spring Hill Manufacturing plant.
 The water quality of the Duck River is crucial for animals, for people, and for the local economy alike.

 Like most rivers in areas that are becoming more developed, the Duck faces a variety of threats.
 The most immediate stresses have to do with water quality.
 Increases in storm-water runoff, sewage treatment outflows and chemical and nutrient loading from farmland can all have significant and negative impacts on freshwater creatures.
-In addition, as more and more lands are converted to residential, commercial, and industrial uses — changes in water flows, including more frequent flooding — will diminish the river’s ability to support a wide diversity of aquatic life.

 Because the Duck River is a key water source for people in the region, its water quality is an important issue for a number of communities and provides a basis of mutual interest for developing long-term conservation strategies.